MouliBS/DL-Regularisation/README.md

 Week 3 Quiz - Shallow Neural Networks

-Which of the following are true?
+qs 1 Which of the following are true?
 (Check all that apply.)

 X is a matrix in which each column is one training example.